Meet One Breeze Pro 2.0 — Full Suspension, So Canadian Roads Stop Punishing You

 Key Features

-- Dedicated LED Headlight (IP65) + Brake-Responsive Rear Lights — The headlight is rated IP65 for direct rain and spray; the rear lights flash automatically when you brake, alerting drivers behind you.
+• IP65 LED Headlight + Brake-Responsive Rear Lights — The headlight is rated IP65 for direct rain and spray; the rear lights flash automatically when you brake, alerting drivers behind you.
 Both run off the main battery.

-- Semi-Recumbent, Foldable Frame — The laid-back semi-recumbent posture spreads your weight across your back and seat instead of your wrists and shoulders.
+• Semi-Recumbent, Foldable Frame — The laid-back semi-recumbent posture spreads your weight across your back and seat instead of your wrists and shoulders.
 The frame folds to shrink the storage footprint — rare for a full-suspension trike with a differential and dual-battery architecture.
-Available in charcoal or orange.
+Available in grey or orange.

 What the 2.0 Adds Over the Original Breeze Pro